yijiawen1203/course_project/ECO5454AppliedEconometrics/RD_code/readme.md

 3 model
 ==

 I use metropolitan area and year fixed effect regression.
-The

 In my regression discontinuaty research design, the focused variable is covid, which equals to 1 when the time period is after 2020 quarter one, but equals to 0 when the time period is before or equal to 2020 quarter one.